You may obtain temporary work via an agency, However there are some complexities that you should be aware of.

 In this situation, the end client pays the agency for your work.
 The agency takes its fee and then passes the balance on to the umbrella company and the umbrella company then pays you under PAYE.

-Having a ‘core’ employment with an umbrella company means that the various end user client sites turn into ‘temporary workplaces’ under special tax rules and means the expenses of travel to those workplaces from home (amongst others) might be allowable against tax.
+Having a ‘core’ employment with an umbrella company means that the various end user client sites turn into ‘temporary workplaces’ under special tax rules and means the expenses of travel to those workplaces from home (amongst others) might, in limited circumstances, be allowable for tax.
+This saves you and the umbrella company money.

-You can read more about umbrella companies in the factsheet ‘working through an umbrella company’ which we have created in partnership with PRISM, a not-for-profit umbrella representative body.
-The factsheet is hosted on our main LITRG website.
+You can read more about umbrella companies in our factsheet on ‘working through an umbrella company’ which we have created in partnership with PRISM, a not for profit umbrella company representative body.

 Very importantly, it includes a ‘ready reckoner’ to help workers understand whether the rewards they are being offered through an umbrella company are roughly equivalent to what they might have otherwise received, once the various deductions the umbrella company has to make have been considered.

 Since April 2016, the rules around relief for travel from your home to your temporary workplaces if you work through an umbrella company have been really tightened up.
-You can read more about some problems with umbrella companies that led up to the April 2016 change in the Low Incomes Tax Reform Group's report.
+You can read more about some problems with umbrella companies that led up to the April 2016 change in the Low Incomes Tax Reform Group's report on our main LITRG website.

 The April 2016 rules say that relief for home to work travel and subsistence expenses is restricted where a worker: